mitradeniz/Flask-Motion-Information-Server/README.md

 This project is licensed under the [MIT License](LICENSE).

-For more details, please refer to the [GitHub repository:] [(https://github.com/mitradeniz/Flask-Motion-Information-Server)].
+For more details, please refer to the [GitHub repository:](https://github.com/mitradeniz/Flask-Motion-Information-Server).